Literature

 Domain

-The domain page Letteren contains figures and information about the makers and readers of general books, as well as about organisations such as publishers, bookstores and libraries that form the links between them.
-General books include both fiction and non-fiction books, but not scientific books or study books.
-In addition, we pay attention to forms of literature outside the paper book, such as e-books, audio books, apps and spoken word.
+The Literature domain page contains figures and information about the creators and readers of books, and the publishers, bookstores, and libraries that form the links between them.
+General books include both fiction and non-fiction books, but exclude scientific books or textbooks.
+In addition, we pay attention to forms of literature outside the printed book, such as e-books, audiobooks, apps, and performance art (spoken word).

 Summary

-The sector is developing.
-A slight increase is visible in the sales figures and lending figures of libraries.
-It also shows that foreign-language books and e-books form an increasingly large part of the supply.
-Although there is slightly more reading, there are at the same time growing concerns about the reading skills of young people.
-Various campaigns and initiatives have been set up to increase the reading pleasure and reading motivation of young people, and more is being invested in libraries.
+The sector is evolving.
+A slight increase is visible in library sales and lending figures since 2020.
+These also show that non-Dutch books and e-books constitute an increasingly large part of the collection.
+Although there is an increase in sales and lending, there are simultaneously growing concerns regarding the reading skills of young people.
+Various campaigns and initiatives have been launched to increase reading enjoyment and motivation among young people, and governments are investing more in libraries.

-The need to make the literary sector more diverse and inclusive is increasingly felt, resulting in various ambitions, initiatives and research projects.
-The need for clear insights and agreements regarding the use of AI in literature is also increasing.
-Innovation in the book trade is reflected in various forms of innovation, which focus on new ways of metadata, book recommendations, digital literature and spoken word.
+The need to make the literary sector more diverse and inclusive is increasingly felt, resulting in various ambitions, initiatives, and research projects.
+The need for clear frameworks and agreements regarding the use of AI in the literary sector is also growing, particularly concerning its impact on both authors and translators.
+Innovation in the book industry is reflected in new methods of metadata, book recommendations, digital literature (e-books and audiobooks), and spoken word.

 Overview and key figures